KDZU-antisocial/cardcreator/README.md

 ### Bluesky Post Format

 The Bluesky post will include:
-- Track artwork as the main image
+- Track artwork as the main image with alt text
 - Track title and artist name
-- Your track review
+- Your track review (truncated if needed to fit 300 character limit)
-- Direct links to Bandcamp, Spotify, and YouTube
+- Labeled clickable links to streaming services
 - Custom hashtags that you provide
+- KDZU tracks page link

 Example post:
 ```